censorship-no/ceno-docker-client/README.md

 This will start the client automatically along with the system.

-If your system is not GNU/Linux (e.g. Windows, macOS), you will need to setup some port redirections as the client can not have direct access to the host's network stack.
+**Note:** If your system is not GNU/Linux (e.g. Windows, macOS), you will need to setup some port redirections as the client can not have direct access to the host's network stack.
 Replace `--network host` with `-p 127.0.0.1:8077-8078:8077-8078 -p 28729:28729/udp` in the previous command line.

 Watch the client's output with: